Day 21 - South Queensferry to Perth

 A statue in the grounds of my B&B

 My B&B this evening was a bit of a challenge to find and wasn't where I'd expected it to be.
 I'd arranged it by phone and it was all very casual (I later realised that we didn't even discuss a price - I'm hoping there's no dispute when I check out tomorrow over the figure that Booking.com was quoting!) without any booking confirmation being emailed.
 I obviously hadn't noted the address down correctly either and had programmed my GPS to take me to the centre of Lybster where I thought it was.

 After cycling up and down the high street (the only street!) in Lybster several times though I couldn't find it at all.
 It turns out that it isn't in Lybster - it's in Occumster over a mile away.
 How did I get that wrong?!
 And whilst Lybster is small, Occumster pretty much consists of just my B&B and nothing else - there's no bar or restaurant for an evening meal.
 I stocked up on sandwich ingredients from the minimart in Lybster and headed over.

-Even it meant there are no nearby restaurants, the great thing about my B&B being all by itself is the uninterrupted views - they were just stunning!
+Even though it meant there are no nearby restaurants, the great thing about my B&B being all by itself is the uninterrupted views - they were just stunning!
 The warm sunset tonight made it even better, with the sun slowly setting behind the cliffs in the distance and casting an amazing light over the sea and all the fields as it went.
 Spectacular.

 The view from my B&B in the late evening